aws-samples/database-refresh-orchestrator-for-amazon-rds-and-amazon-aurora/README.md

 This repository contains the resources required to build the solution described in the AWS Database Blog post https://github.com/aws-samples/aws-systems-manager-database-voice-commands/edit/master/README.md.

 The package **awssoldb-orchestrator-pkg-cloudformation.zip** represents the solution (CloudFormation templates, Lambda function's code and sample sql-scripts).
+It also contains the guide "awssoldb-orchestrator-guidelines-v1.docx" that you could use to perform database refreshes with different configurations than the two specified in the two tests of this tutorial.

 The package **awssoldb-orchestrator-launch.zip** contains the code to launch (manually, in this demo) the orchestrator.